 But even if a doctor orders a magnesium test, they probably still won’t see a correlation with these diseases, because the test can be misleading.
 Our blood serum doesn’t accurately reflect the body’s total magnesium levels, yet this is where a standard test takes its measurement.

 “If you test the serum, it’s almost always going to show a normal level because the heart muscle has to be provided with enough magnesium so it does not go into spasm or arrhythmia,” Dean said.

 According to the National Institutes of Health, “serum levels have little correlation with total body magnesium levels or concentrations in specific tissues.”

-The Altura test is not well known, but Dr. James DiNicolantonio believes it should be.
-DiNicolantonio is a cardiovascular research scientist at Saint Luke’s Mid America Heart Institute in Missouri and the associate editor of the British Medical Journal’s (BMJ) Open Heart.
+The Altura test isn’t well known, but Dr. James DiNicolantonio believes it should be.
+DiNicolantonio is a cardiovascular research scientist at Saint Luke’s Mid America Heart Institute in Missouri and the associate editor of the British Medical Journal’s Open Heart.
 He contends that if more doctors and hospitals were familiar with magnesium ion testing, they would take this mineral much more seriously.